 For Retail banking, an internal score that reflects the strength of customers based on the probability of default and repay is used.
-Also, this score determines the strategies to be used with customer based on the risk of each one.
+Also, this score determines the strategies to be used with customer based on the risk of each one iv.
+Debtor's regulatory credit rating